hassaaali/telco-churn/README.md

 # Churn Rate 1.0

 Welcome to my machine learning project!
 Below, you'll find information about the how to run the program in Docker.
 The average accuracy of the machine learning application is 78%.
-The training data has been sourced from Kaggle.
+The training data has been sourced from Kaggle (https://www.kaggle.com/datasets/reyhanarighy/data-telco-customer-churn).

 ## Software Packages